kg4zow/remarkable.jms1.info/src/templates/calendar.md

 This was the first template script where I made both right- and left-handed versions, then a few days later, added Landscape versions.
 It was also the first template I made using Perl, with the GD graphics library.
 Now that I've done this one, I suspect that if I make any more templates, I'll be using Perl and GD for those as well.

-I'm thinking about expanding the script, to have it fill in a month name in the title area and put numbers in the blocks, however it occurs to me that if I do that, it might not be useful as a "template" anymore because it would only be useful for that one month.
-I'll have to see if GD can write PDF files...
+The script also has an option where, if you give it a year and month, it will fill in a title and the day numbers.
+I'm not sure how useful the resulting image is as a *template*, since it could only be used for that one month, but if that's useful to you, feel free to add "`-m 2023-07`" to the command line.

 ## License